docker/docs/engine/userguide/storagedriver/imagesandcontainers.md

 not respond to other requests.
 If this is a problem, you can use a [migration tool](https://github.com/docker/v1.10-migrator/releases) to migrate existing images to the new format before upgrading Docker.
-This avoids downtime and allows you to distribute migraated images to systems that have already been upgraded.
+This avoids downtime and allows you to distribute migrated images to systems that have already been upgraded.
 For more information, see [https://github.com/docker/v1.10-migrator/releases](https://github.com/docker/v1.10-migrator/releases).